zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 since the expression inside the curly braces is a real number (cf. Eqn.
 3.5).

 Thus, assuming the observer is located in the radiation zone, *the incident and the scattered light only interfere in the forward direction*.
-The total amount of power participating in the interference phenomenon is
+The associated amount of power (dissipated by the particle) is

 $$ \tag{16.34}
 	\Phi_e